Adding model-based types

 Each trained model is based on a selected version of the guidelines.

-You select the trained model to use for the custom entity type, and select the datasets to enable the custom entity type for.
+You select the trained model to use for the custom entity type.

 ## Getting started